tandonpratul/Mobile_HRI_Lab_Hub/Lab6/Readme.md

 # Choreographing Movement

-**List the names and NetID for your partners here.**
+Pratul Tandon (pt347), Trevor Morcott (trm75), Maria Teresa Parreira (mb2554)

 It is about time to have a functioning mobile robot!
 Starting from this lab, you should prioritize either robot building and/or study design.

 ## Prep
 ### Watch the following tutorials: